 • Fidelity Freedom Index 2070 Fund (FRBVX)

-• Fidelity Freedom Index Income Fund (FIKFX)
+• Fidelity Freedom Index Retirement Fund (FIKFX)

 Want to learn more about Fidelity Freedom Funds?
 Check out the Fidelity provider site.